Kenshō

-Kenshō (見性) is a Japanese term from the Zen tradition.
-Ken means "seeing", shō means "nature, essence".
-It is usually translated as "seeing one's (true) nature", that is, the Buddha-nature or nature of mind.
+Kenshō (Rōmaji; Japanese and classical Chinese: 見性, Pinyin: jianxing, Sanskrit: dṛṣṭi-svabhāva) is an East Asian Buddhist term from the Chan / Zen tradition which means "seeing" or "perceiving" (見) "nature" or "essence" (性), or 'true face'.
+It is usually translated as "seeing one's [true] nature," with "nature" referring to buddha-nature, ultimate reality, the Dharmadhatu.
+The term appears in one of the classic slogans which define Chan Buddhism: to see oneʼs own nature and accomplish Buddhahood (見性成佛).

-Kenshō is an initial insight or awakening, not full Buddhahood.
-It is to be followed by further training to deepen this insight, and learn to express it in daily life.
+Kenshō is an initial insight or sudden awakening, not full Buddhahood.
+It is to be followed by further training which deepens this insight, allows one to learn to express it in daily life and gradually removes the remaining defilements.

-The term kenshō is often used interchangeably with satori, which is derived from the verb satoru, and means "comprehension; understanding".
+The Japanese term kenshō is often used interchangeably with satori, which is derived from the verb satoru, and means "comprehension; understanding".

 Terminology

 The Chinese Buddhist term jianxing (见性 (見性, jiànxìng, chien-hsing)) compounds: